Psaki: White House wants $2.2 trillion spending bill passed by summer

 Psaki said the president wants at least 'progress’ by Memorial Day

-White House press secretary Jen Psaki on Thursday laid out a timeline for when the White House would like to see movement on its $2.2 trillion spending bill -- ‘progress’ by Memorial Day, a bill on the president’s desk by the summer.
+White House press secretary Jen Psaki on Thursday laid out a timeline for when the White House would like to see movement on its $2.2 trillion spending bill – "progress" by Memorial Day, a bill on the president’s desk by the summer.

-"We’ve got a little bit more time here," than with the American Rescue Plan, the $2 trillion Covid relief bill passed earlier this month, Psaki said.
+"We’ve got a little bit more time here," than with the American Rescue Plan, the $2 trillion COVID relief bill passed earlier this month, Psaki said.
 She said that bill was an "emergency" package.

 No Republicans have stepped forward to support the president’s bill.
 Asked if President Biden was committed to seeking GOP votes on the legislation, Psaki said: "The president will certainly be inviting Republicans and Democrats to the Oval Office."